 Posts filed under “Wages & Income”

+Source: The Economist There are 12 million people on the planet that had investible assets of more than $1 million dollars.
+Collectively, this group controls $46.2 trillion dollars (2012).
 A quarter of them live in America (3.4m); followed by almost a sixth in Japan (1.9m) and a twelfth in Germany (over 1m).
 China and Great…Read More

 The Old Get Richer, but Not the Young click for bigger chart Courtesy NYT I have some good news and some bad news: The good news is that the total wealth of US households are slowly recovering from the credit crisis and Great Recession.
 The bad news is it has not been sufficient to keep…Read More

 Click to enlarge ~~~ ~~~ Yammy: “The greatest issue plaguing the U.S. economic recovery is the dismal pace of real income and wage growth.
 As long as incomes do not keep up with the underlying rate of inflation, the economy cannot manage enough growth to foster job creation.
 Average hourly earnings were unchanged in…Read More